adr-denzel/JavaPoised/README.md

 # JavaPoised

-A work in-progress project management system for the commandline.
+A project management system to juggle information pertaining to building construction projects.

 ## Context

-A project management system to juggle information pertaining to building construction projects.

 Project attributes tracked in this program include: